WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/ReadME.md

 # WaDE Preparation

-This repository stores code and data for Utah water rights and uses data made available by the [Utah Division of Water Rights (UTDWR)](https://www.waterrights.utah.gov/contact.asp) for inclusion into the Water Data Exchange version 2 (WaDE 2).
+This repository stores code and data for water rights, aggregated area use, site specific time series, and regulatory boundary data made available by the
+[Nebraska Department of Natural Resources (NeDNR)](https://dnr.nebraska.gov/) for inclusion into the Water Data Exchange version 2 (WaDE 2).
 For more information on WaDE, please visit http://wade.westernstateswater.org/

 ### Overview